Novice Collector Tips

 New or old?

-Many of the wares made for the common people during the early 20th century are of lesser quality and sometime look outright old in comparison to genuine antiques made, for example, in the 18th century.
+Many of the wars made for the common people during the early 20th century are of lesser quality and sometimes look outright old in comparison to genuine antiques made, for example, in the 18th century.
 Sometimes this is even the case with vintage porcelain that is only a few decades old.
-There may be a different in production quality, and their glaze may contain sand or other impurities, giving them an old (or "rustic") look, but actually they are just of low quality.
+There may be a difference in production quality, and their glaze may contain sand or other impurities, giving them an old (or "rustic") look, but actually they are just of low quality.

-Even in the distant past the glaze of porcelain made for the common people rarely would have been contaminated with sand or other impurities on the outside surface.
-Sand may be present around the foot rim, depending on the firing method used by some of the early kilns.
+Even in the distal past the glaze of porcelain made for the common people rarely would have been contaminated with sand or other impurities on the outside surface.
+Sand may be present around the foot rhyme, depending on the firing method used by some of the early kilns.

 Please learn to differentiate between this superficial "old-look" and real age signs.
 See page related to age signs of porcelain.

-If you are just starting out, always keep in mind that an old look does not necessarily equal old "age".
-And, an old look is easily faked.
+If you are just starting out, always keep in mind that an old one look does not necessarily equal old "age".
+And, an old look is easy faked.
 See age faking.

 Summarizing the issue: